Das Floß der Medusa

 “The third world is coming and Europe is going to have to open its doors,” said Henze.
 Das Floß der Medusa now seems prophetic.
 At the world premiere in Hamburg the music was drowned out by noise: even before the first note was played there were disturbances.
 Music students had fixed a red flag and a picture of Che Guevara on stage.
 Henze raised his left fist and refused to take the flag down.
 The RIAS choir refused to sing under the red flag and eventually a group of a hundred policemen with batons broke into the auditorium.

-The Hungarian director of film, theatre and music theatre Kornél Mundruczo will create a scenic and visual framework for the tensions between a European injustice that can no longer be denied, the disasters clearly visible on Europe’s external borders, the emotions that this work unleashed at the time of its world premiere and the timelessness of its central metaphor.
+The Hungarian director of film and theatre Kornél Mundruczó and his independent company, the Proton Theatre, will create a scenic and visual framework for the tensions between a European injustice that can no longer be denied, the disasters clearly visible on Europe’s external borders, the emotions that this work unleashed at the time of its world premiere and the timelessness of its central metaphor.
 The proven Henze-interpreter Steven Sloane will conduct the Bochumer Symphoniker, ChorWerk Ruhr and the Zürcher Sing-Akademie in the Jahrhunderthalle Bochum.

 Introduction 45 minutes prior to show